tumaer/SciML/_sources/lecture/optimization.md

 $$x \leftarrow x - \eta f'(x)$$ (gd_rule)

 is the right algorithm to iterate over $x$ s.t. the value of our (objective) function $f(x)$ declines.
 We hence end up with an algorithm in which we have to choose an initial value for $x$, a constant $\eta > 0$, and then continuously iterate $x$ until we reach our stopping criterion. $\eta$ is most commonly known as our *learning rate* and has to be set by us.
-Now, if $\eta$ is too small $x$ will update too slowly and require us to perform many more costly iterations than we'd ideally like to.
+Now, if $\eta$ is too small, $x$ will update too slowly and require us to perform many more costly iterations than we'd ideally like to.
 But if we choose a learning rate that is too large, then the error term $\mathcal{O}(\eta^{2}f'^{2}(x))$ at the back of the Taylor-expansion will explode, and we will overshoot the minimum.
 Now, if we take a non-convex function for $f$ which might even have infinitely many local minima, then the choice of our learning rate and initialization becomes even more important.
 Take the following function $f$ for example:

 $$f(x) = x \cdot \cos(cx).$$ (f_xcosx)